Shearwater Research: Safety outreach

 In 2010, Shearwater was one of the founding manufacturers for the Rebreather Education and Safety Association.
 Shearwater's Bruce Partridge served as Secretary for the founding board of the organization.

 Partridge also presented at the Rebreather Forum 3 meeting held in 2012.
 He presented on the use of information technology with focus on human factors in equipment design.

 Shearwater is also a sponsor for the diving research efforts of the Rubicon Foundation.

 In 2016 Shearwater funded a rebreather sorb absorption research study by Harvey and colleagues.

 Research and development partnerships

-In July 2024 Shearater announced aailability of Avelo mode on the Teric model dive computers.
+In July 2024 Shearater announced availability of Avelo mode on the Teric model dive computers.
 This feature is also available on Shearwater Tern TX, Peregrine TX, and Perdix 2 dive computers via firmware downloads and an unlock code.

 In late 2024 Shearwater announced an R&D partnership with Avelo Labs to develop the Avelo Jetpack buoyancy control system.